October 2018 – Pastor’s Message

 The first parliament act to limit the speed was probably in response to somebody driving too fast.
 That makes sense.
 Now that a limit is in place we can all have the same understanding of “too fast”.
 That first speed limiting law of 1865 has developed somewhat since then.
 Today in Ontario there are different penalties if you drive more than 50 Kph above the posted speed.
 The laws are written to prevent misunderstandings of what is meant by speeding.

 In a way the Apostles and Nicene creeds were a response to concerns about misunderstandings.
-Read More »The Apostle’s Creed … and all that jazz
+Read More »The Apostle’s Creed…and All That Jazz

 Theme: Hyperbolen – An Excellent Way